T-vaccari/T-vaccari.github.io/_posts/2024-07-20-NeuralNetworkP1.md

 ---
 layout: post
-title: "Neural Network: Part One"
+title: "Neural Networks : Introduction"
 categories: jekyll update
 ---
 ## Introduction

 In this post, I would like to introduce how neural networks are built under the hood.
 I will explore the essential components and mechanisms that enable neural networks to learn and make predictions.
 By the end of this article, you should have a clearer understanding of how these powerful models work under the hood.